MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 After starting the transfer from or to a domain controller:

  1. No data is migrated and no shares are created on the destination.
- 2. There is a red error symbol shown in Windows Admin Center with no error message
+ 2. there's a red error symbol shown in Windows Admin Center with no error message
  3. One or more AD users and Domain Local groups have their name and/or pre-Windows 2000 logon attribute changed
  4. You see event 3509 on the Storage Migration Service orchestrator: